scazan/vimrc/README.md

 ln -s ~/.vimrc ~/.vimgit/.vimrc
 ```

+<em>Note that if you cloned into a different directory than I did here (in my case ~/.vimgit) you will need to point to that location instead when creating the symbolic link.</em>

 If this is the first time I'm installing this then I need to make sure to run BundleInstall to get all those packages downloaded.
 Startup vim then execute this:
 ```